beomjin-user/pitching-mechanics-analysis-using-a-phone/README1.md

 ## 3. Experimental Setup & Methodology

-Video was collected using a single smartphone camera positioned at a **90° side angle** relative to the pitching direction (3rd-base or 1st-base side).
+Video was collected using two smartphones camera positioned at a **90° side angle** relative to the pitching direction (3rd-base and 1st-base side).
 This angle was chosen deliberately after testing — see Section 5 for why front/rear angles distort the measurement.

 * **Hardware Stack:**
   * Camera: iPhone, slow-motion mode (60–240fps depending on device)